stangri/source.openwrt.melmac.net/simple-adblock/files/README.md

 - Allows you to easily add URLs to your own blocked hosts or domains lists to block/whitelist (just put whitelisted domains one per line).
 - Requires no configuration for the download utility wherever you want to use wget/libopenssl or uclient-fetch/libustream-mbedtls.
 - Installs dependencies automatically (DD/LEDE-default uclient-fetch libustream-mbedtls).
-- Doesn't stay in memory -- creates the list of blocked domains and then uses DNSMASQ and firewall rules to serve NXDOMAIN or 127.0.0.1 (depending on settings) reply for blocked domains.
+- Doesn't stay in memory -- creates the list of blocked domains and then uses DNSMASQ/Unbound and firewall rules to serve NXDOMAIN or 127.0.0.1 (depending on settings) reply for blocked domains.
 - As some of the default lists are using https, reliably works with either wget/libopenssl or uclient-fetch/libustream-mbedtls.
 - Very lightweight and easily hackable, the whole script is just one ```/etc/init.d/simple-adblock``` file.
 - Retains the downloaded/sorted AdBlocking list on service stop and reuses it on service start (use ```dl``` command if you want to force re-download of the list).